 To provide quality education to underserved communities near PPL’s Kandhkot Gas Field, the company signed a Memorandum of Understanding with The Citizen’s Foundation (TCF), a leading non-governmental organization working for education, in June 2009 for constructing and operationalizing three purpose-built primary schools for boys and girls in different areas near the field.

-With an encouraging response from communities, classes have commenced at all three schools with enrolment of 400 students, which is 74 percent of the total capacity.
+With an encouraging response from communities, classes have commenced at all three schools with current enrollment of 505 students, which is 93 percent of the total capacity.

 PPL has funded the construction of the schools and created an endowment fund to cover development and operational expenses for these schools over a period of 10 years.